 I am currently working on the Citizen Forensics project grant which looks at how Citizens can collaborate with police and other services through online tools.
 I have recently worked on two research grants for the Police Knowledge Fund (2015 - 2017).
 One involved developing top up training for counter terrorism interviewers, and one involved the 'small story' analysis of police owned facebook sites in order to understand how the police identity is shaped on such sites.

-I am interested in investigative interviewing and there are four main strands to my research interests, which comprise both qualitative and quantitative methodologies.
+I am interested in investigative interviewing and there are two main strands to this, which comprise both qualitative and quantitative methodologies.
 1. I am interested in how suspects and police officers can achieve complicity and resistance in interview settings through the use of narrative strategies when talking (or refusing to talk!) about criminal incidents.
 2. I am interested in witness interpretations of criminal incidents.
 Specifically how potential witnesses may be influenced by “interviewee bias” from a variety of potential sources, and the extent to which such bias might be mitigated by anticipatory thinking strategies.

 In 2017 I was academic advisor on the BBC2 (Minnow) production "The Detectives: Murder on the streets".
 This was a four part documentary following Detectives in the GMP murder investigation team.

 I am regularly involved in consultancy work training police detectives and other officers.
 In this work I regularly collaborate with Professor Laurence Alison of Liverpool University.

 I have produced a video for BBC ideas which can be viewed here.